trabdlkarim/trabdlkarim.github.io/resources/faqs.md

 ## How do I get notified when a new version of a project is released?

+TODO

-## Where can I see statistics about TAKPI, downloads, and project or package usage?
+## Where can I see statistics about TAK PI, downloads, and project or package usage?

+TODO

 ---